IvannBergman/Coffee-Shop-Sales-Analysis/README.md

       * What is our busiest day?
 And time of day?
       * What is our performance compared to the previous month?
 Are we growing?
       * Which products are our best and worst sellers?
-      * What days do we sell the most?
-And time of day?
+      * When do we sell what product the most?
       * How much did our prices change over time?
 How was our sales affected by the changes?
       * Who is our top 5 patrons?
       * How consistent is our patron's purchasing habits?